-- Day 7: Boat shuttle to Puerto Bertrand.
+Day 7: Boat shuttle to Puerto Bertrand.
 Raft the Baker River.
-Option for day hike or game viewing in Patagonia National Park.
 Overnight Pto.
 Bertrand at Local Guest Cabin or Bed and Breakfast

 Day 1: Depart your country of origin on an international flight to Santiago, Chile (SCL).

-Day 2: Upon arrival to the Santiago airport you transfer to a domestic flight.
+Day 2: Upon arrival to the Santiago airport (SCL), you transfer to a domestic flight.
 Your driver will meet you at the regional Balmaceda airport (BBA) where you will continue your journey.
-You travel south on the Austral Highway on pavement and improved gravel roads.
-In nearly 300 kilometers of driving you pass just two small villages, Villa Cerro Castillo, at the foot of the impressive peak that in its name, and Puerto Río Tranquilo, a village on the shores of Lago General Carrera, Chile’s largest lake and South America’s second largest lake.
+You will travel south on the Austral Highway on paved and improved gravel roads.
+Within 300 kilometers of driving you will pass two small villages, Villa Cerro Castillo, at the foot of its impressive peak, and Puerto Río Tranquilo, a village on the shores of Lago General Carrera, Chile’s largest lake, and South America’s second largest lake.

-You continue south, poised between the profound blue waters of the lake and the sharp, snowy peaks flanking the Northern Patagonia Icefield.
-You arrive at the tiny hamlet of Puerto Bertrand, located at the headwaters of the Baker River, Chile’s largest volume river, a world-class fishery and the centerpiece of a dormant, yet contentious dam-building project by the Spanish energy consortium Endesa.
+You will continue south, poised between the deep blue waters of the lake and the sharp, snowy peaks flanking the Northern Patagonia Icefield.
+You will arrive at the tiny hamlet of Puerto Bertrand, located at the headwaters of the Baker River, Chile’s largest volume river, a world-class fishery and the centerpiece of a dormant, yet contentious dam-building project by the Spanish Energy Consortium, Endesa.

-Day 3: After a boat shuttle, you begin today’s hike.
-Your way rises up intermittently forested slopes to a high shoulder overlooking the joining of waters between Lago Bertrand and Lago Plomo.
+Day 3: After a boat shuttle, you will begin today’s hike.
+The trail rises up intermittently forested slopes to a high shoulder overlooking the joining of waters between Lago Bertrand and Lago Plomo.
 These waters connect through a breach in the long, narrow moraine that forms a peninsula separating the two lakes.
-This short gap clearly demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.
+This short gap demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.

 After the trail’s initial ascent, you hike along rocky outcroppings, across high alpine valleys, and through enchanted forests of moss-covered beech trees.
-The glaciated peaks are at your shoulder and the waters of the lake are below your feet.
+The glaciated peaks are at your shoulder, and the waters of the lake are below your feet.
 Keep an eye skyward in search of an Andean condor with its distinctively broad wingspan.
-As we near the lake’s end you view far up the wide Solér Valley floor and beyond to where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.
+Near the lake’s end, are spectacular views far up the Solér Valley and beyond where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.

-Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across forested pasture to the dock, boats, houses and barns of the main ranch, all of which you’ve been glimpsing from a distance.
-It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house while listening to the horses soft grazing on home pasture.
+Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across a forested pasture to the dock, boats, houses, and barns of the main ranch.
+It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house accompanied by the sounds of horses soft grazing on home pasture.

-Trekking distance is approximately 12 km.
-(7 mi.) of mountainous terrain.
+Trekking distance is approximately 12 kilometers (7 mi.).

 Day 4: Begin the day with yerba mate, a bitter tea sipped from a gourd through a metal straw.
 It is a traditional start to any Patagonia day and an important social custom.
-After a hearty breakfast, you finish preparations this morning for your supported trek up the Solér Valley and toward the icefield.
+After a hearty breakfast, we will prepare for our trek up the Solér Valley, toward the icefield.
 You’ll follow horse trails and carry only the essentials in your daypack.
 There are several short creek crossings so don’t forget those sandals or water shoes.

 The long valleys, lush temperate forests and mountain peaks offer a wide variety of terrain in which to trek and it’s not uncommon to see soaring condors or even the elusive huemul, a small endangered deer that appears on the Chilean coat of arms.
 The varied terrain means that you’ll be able to experience everything from craggy mountain trails to long, sandy beaches, and always with a backdrop of the majestic mountain panorama.

-Your tent camp tonight is located on the banks of the Cacho River at the beginning of another Patagonia Frontiers wilderness ranch just beyond the intersection of two large valley’s facing each other across the Solér Valley floor.
-This is one of our favorite spots in the valley and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.
-There’s contentment here in an evening fire, enjoying good company, and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.
+Tonight’s destination is situated on the banks of the Cacho River.
+This tent camp is located just beyond the intersection of two large valleys facing each other, across the Solér Valley floor.
+This is one of our favorite spots and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.
+There’s contentment here in an evening fire, while enjoying good company, and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.

-Trekking distance is approximately 12 km.
-(7 mi.)
+Trekking distance is approximately 12 kilometers (7 mi.).

-Day 5: Mate and breakfast are around a campfire this morning as you watch the long, creeping approach of the morning’s sun slip down from the peak tops to the valley floor.
-Today, you hike and explore an untouched depth of wild Patagonia that is seldom revealed.
+Day 5: Mate and breakfast are served around a campfire as you watch the long, creeping approach of the morning’s sun slip down from the peak tops to the valley floor.
+Today, you will hike and explore an untouched depth of wild Patagonia that is seldom revealed.

-Along the way is old-growth forest of Coigüe, or Dombey’s beech, with its elegant branches and thick, lustrous evergreen leaves.
-The large Magellanic woodpecker is frequently seen here, or heard, with its resoundingly deep echo reverberating through the air as it searches for grubs in the ruin of aged trunks.
-This is also home to the endangered huemul, or South Andean Deer, as well predators such as the Geoffroy’s Cat, Patagonian Fox and Puma.
-Hidden in plain view, inconspicuous amongst the grandeur of so much else, is a marble mountainside.
+Along the way is the old-growth forest of Coigüe, or Dombey’s beech, with its elegant branches and thick, lustrous evergreen leaves.
+The large Magellanic woodpecker is frequently seen or heard here, with its resoundingly deep echo reverberating through the air as it searches for grubs in the ruin of aged trunks.
+This is also home to the endangered huemul, or South Andean Deer, as well as predators such as the Geoffroy’s Cat, Patagonian Fox, and Puma.
+Hidden in plain view, inconspicuous amongst the grandeur of the landscape, is a marble mountainside.

-While weather, river levels, and your pace along with the group’s energy ultimately influence the furthest point of the trek, when conditions permit you may reach as far as the massive glacier’s edge before returning to the tent camp for the night.
+Weather, river levels, and the group’s pace and energy will ultimately influence the furthest point of the trek.
+If conditions permit, it is possible to reach as far as the massive glacier’s edge before returning to the tent camp for the night.

-Day 6: As the sunlight edges toward camp from across the river you’ll sip yerba mate around the morning fire and marvel as the light plays over the peaks of snow, ice and rock.
-There’s plenty of time to enjoy the morning routine before packing camp, and heading back home down valley.
-There’s no hurry to depart, yet eventually you trek one of several routes down valley to the main ranch.
+Day 6: As the morning sunlight edges toward camp, you’ll sip yerba mate around a fire, and marvel as the light plays over the peaks of snow, ice and rock.
+There’s plenty of time to take in the beauty before packing up camp, and heading back home down valley.
+Upon departing we will travel one of several routes back down the valley to the main ranch.

-Evening brings a customary Patagonia barbecue, or asado.
-Guests, staff and neighbors traditionally all share in this feast of meat, slow-roasted over an open fire, new potatoes, fresh salads from the greenhouse, bread and wine.
-Don’t be surprised to find yourself staying up late listening to the strumming of a guitar and a soft, Spanish melody.
+The evening will include a customary Patagonia barbecue, or asado.
+Guests, staff and neighbors traditionally all share in this feast of meat, slow-roasted over an open fire, new potatoes, fresh salad from the greenhouse, bread and wine.
+Don’t be surprised if you find yourself staying up late to listen to the strumming of a guitar and a soft, Spanish melody.

 Day 9: Arrive final destination.

-We hope that this sample itinerary offers you a good idea of what this trip offers.
-In the end, each of our trips is best crafted by working together with our guests and clients.
-Ultimately, we look at a successful trip as requiring collaboration to come up with the best components.
-Each trip’s duration, activity types, and level of difficulty are readily adapted to meet a party's goals and wishes.
+We hope that this sample itinerary highlights what this trip offers.
+Ideally, each trip is best crafted by working together with our guests to best meet their needs.
+Each trip’s length, activity types, and skill level may be adapted to meet each party's goals and desires.

-Whether you choose an established itinerary or create one of your own, our commitment is to accommodating your interests and to providing you with a thoroughly enjoyable, safe and memorable experience.
-Even after living here for more than 25 years this land still thrills us and we love sharing it with others.
+Whether you choose an established itinerary or create one of your own, our commitment is to accommodate your interests and to provide you with a thoroughly enjoyable, safe and memorable experience.
 We look forward to hosting you at our wilderness ranch home.

 Other Sample Itineraries: